KristinaEngland/design-system/components/pagination.md

 ## Accessibility & Usability
 - Clearly identify which page the user is on by displaying the current page number.
 - Do not use the load more infinite scroll technique instead of pagination.
 This causes problems for keyboard and assistive technnology users.
+- Add the pagination at the bottom of the results as this makes it easier for keyboard and assistive technology users to navigate to the next page if needed.